TimothyTshimauswu/Credit-Risk-PD-Modelling-and-Decisioning-Engine/README.md

 </h3>

 <p align="center">
-  A full end-to-end Probability of Default modelling and decisioning engine built on one million loan records.
+  A full end-to-end Probability of Default modelling and decisioning engine built on 1M loan records.
 Designed for real lending environments to support credit approvals, reduce losses, and improve portfolio performance.
 </p>